-If your vision is blurry, it’s because the light that’s entering your eye is bent in the wrong direction and is focusing in front of or behind the retina.
+If your vision is blurry, it may be because the light that’s entering your eye is bent in the wrong direction and is focusing improperly on the retina.
 Your glasses or contacts correct the angle of the light for better vision.
-But with LASIK, the team at Cohen Laser & Vision Center can improve the direction of the light by correcting the shape of your cornea.
+With laser vision correction, the team at Cohen Laser & Vision Center can reshape your cornea to focus light perfectly.

 You might want to consider LASIK surgery if your vision issues are due to:

 If you’re tired of wearing glasses and/or contact lenses, it might be time to consider LASIK.
-Call Cohen Laser & Vision Center today to schedule an appointment online with the leaders in LASIK surgery.
+Call Cohen Laser & Vision Center today to see if LASIK fits into your lifestyle.

-PRK is an alternative to LASIK for those patients who are not candidates due to their high prescription, thin corneas or job requirements.
+PRK (Photorefractive keratectomy) is an alternative to LASIK for those patients who are not candidates due to their prescription, thin corneas, or other considerations.

-In Advanced Surface Ablation, also known as “PRK”, the top layer of the cornea (epithelium) is gently removed and the excimer laser is then used to correct vision.
+In Advanced Surface Ablation, also known as “PRK”, the top layer of the cornea (epithelium) is gently removed, then the same excimer laser used in LASIK reshapes the corneal surface.
 While this procedure is faster and technically easier than LASIK, it takes longer to heal.
 Generally, patients who have LASIK are seeing almost 20/20 or better by the next day.
-With PRK, the healing time for 20/20 vision may be 1-4 weeks, depending on your prescription.
-Also, for the first 2-5 days, the patient may experience discomfort and pain requiring pain medication.
+With PRK, the healing time for 20/20 vision may be several weeks, depending on your prescription.
+Also, for the first 2-5 days, the patient may experience discomfort and pain requiring medication.
 However, long-term outcomes are similar between both procedures.

 Furthermore, PRK may result in cornea haze so it is not uncommon for Dr. Cohen to use medication at the time of the laser (such as Mitomycin C) in an effort to prevent or minimize the risk of haze.

-Patients who have PRK are also on post-laser steroid drops and vitamin C for up to three months to insure normal healing.
+Patients who have PRK wear a bandage contact lens for the first few days after surgery.
+They also take steroid eye drops and vitamin C for up to three months to ensure normal healing.
 Please discuss these options with Dr. Cohen if you have any questions.

-If you are a highly myopic patient LASIK or PRK eye surgery may not the best option.
-Our physicians are among few eye surgeons in South Florida that can insert the new Visian ICL also called the Implantable Collamer Lens.
+If you are a highly myopic patient, LASIK or PRK eye surgery may not the best option.
+Our physicians are among few eye surgeons in South Florida that can insert the new EVO ICL also called the Implantable Collamer Lens.
 Collamer Lens, created by STAAR® Surgical Company, is a phakic intraocular lens (IOL) for the treatment of myopia and other refractive errors.
-Dr. Cohen is the Boca Raton Visian ICL expert that can help you with high myopia or astigmatism.
-If you have been struggling with thick glasses and poor distance vision please call us to find out if this vision correction option would be right for you.
+Dr. Cohen is the Boca Raton EVO ICL expert that can help you with high myopia or astigmatism.
+Read more about the EVO ICL on our page here.